PDeco/PDeco.github.io/_projects/thermal_homog.md

 The question is for my thesis thus became: can a camera be used to correct the assumption-constrained predicted state of a system and can it be done with a thermal camera to reduce reliance on GNSS and good lighting conditions (e.g. night time, or indoors)?

-The answer is yes, and the results are shown in the video below.
+The answer is yes, and the results are shown in the videos below.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">